lotjjj/UR5_coppelia/README.md

 ## Installation

-To install your new environment, run the following commands:
+To install it into your new environment, run the following commands:

 ```{shell}
 pip install -e .
 ```

 ## Usage
+Once you have installed the package in virtual environment, head to your project and use the following commands:
 ```{python}
 import gymnasium
 import UR5_coppelia